 Dr. Collymore has been the recipient of numerous awards and honors including commendations from the New York State Senate and the Comptroller of New York City, serving as the keynote speaker for the National Health Services Corp, being named one of America’s Top Pediatricians, and being named as a Top 40 Under Forty Achiever by The Network Journal.
 He is also a member of the Clinical Committee of the Community Health Care Association of New York State, the American Academy of Pediatrics, and the Clinical Affairs Committee of the Affinity Health Plan.

-Melany Compres joined Acacia Network in 2017, where she currently serves as the Director of Operations for the Office of the CEO & COO, in charge of streamlining administrative and operational aspects at the Executive Level, while overseeing special projects and initiatives.
+Melany Compres joined Acacia Network in 2017, where she currently serves as the Director of Operations for the Office of the CEO, in charge of streamlining administrative and operational aspects at the Executive Level, while overseeing special projects and initiatives.

-Melany possesses a Bachelor’s Degree in Business Administration from Lehman College and an Associate’s Degree in Psychology from Bronx Community College.
+Melany was highlighted in Crain’s 20 in their 20s Class of 2020.
+She is currently pursuing a Master’s Degree in Organizational Leadership and possesses a Bachelor’s Degree in Business Administration from Lehman College and an Associate Degree in Psychology from Bronx Community College.

 Gotfred Effah is Shift Supervisor and Diversity, Equity, and Inclusion Council Member.
 He is a native of Drobo- Ghana, born in the Drobo and raised in Berekum-Ghana.
 Appointed to serve in the DEI Council in September 2020, Gotfred Effah is supporting the development and integration of the Acacia Network workforce diversity strategy for hiring and developing diverse talent, an inclusive work environment, and ensuring management accountability.
 Gotfred Effah joined Acacia in 2019.